 Numerous categories continue to represent the full spectrum of the concert industry, including Major Tour of The Year, Best New Artist Tour, Talent Buyer of The Year, Personal Manager of The Year and the Bill Graham Award for Promoter of The Year which honors the memory of the legendary promoter who revolutionized the concert industry.
 The Bobby Brooks Award for Agent of the Year honors the CAA agent who lost his life in the same 1990 helicopter crash that claimed the life of Stevie Ray Vaughan.

 Celebrities who have presented - or accepted - awards have included: Paul McCartney, Joe Walsh and Timothy B Schmit, Prince, U2, Dave Matthews, Van Halen, Donny Osmond and Sharon Osbourne, Steve Ferrone and Taylor Dayne, Carrot Top, David Cassidy and Esteban, Roni Benise, Wayne Newton and Ted Nugent, Alice Cooper, Peter Frampton, Carlos Mencia, Weird Al, Blue Man Group, Good Charlotte, Styx, David Hasselhoff, Chuck Negron, Colin Hay, Fee Waybill and Joey Molland, Spencer Davis, Bonnie Pointer and Yngwie Malmsteen, Sweet, Taylor Swift and David Coverdale, Mary Wilson and Bernie Williams and many more.

 Pollstar wishes to again congratulate all the nominees and winners from past years to the present and future.
-With focus and diligence we're certain you will continue to make a difference in the next twenty years as the industry evolves.
+With focus and diligence we're certain you will continue to make a difference in the next twenty five years as the industry evolves.